dmbarbour/wikilon/docs/ApplicationModel.md

 This essentially gives us a simple [blackboard system](https://en.wikipedia.org/wiki/Blackboard_system).
 We can easily extend this design to multiple bots and users.

-## Conventional GUI Applications
+### GUI Command Shells

 We can combine a command shell context for our back-end state and a specialized editor/view widget for a front-end.
-This combination can directly model conventional GUI applications while preserving Awelon's goals for a high degree of user control and extensibility.
-Interestingly, we get transactional GUI operations for free, since any sequence of operations may reduce to a pure update to a dictionary.
+This combination can directly model most conventional GUI applications while preserving Awelon's goals for a high degree of user control and extensibility.

-All effects in this design are asynchronous.
-A button press will edit the context, which controls the bot, which performs the effect and eventually injects a response.
-But it's feasible to simulate synchronous behavior, e.g. by disabling a submit button (leaving it in the 'pressed' position) until a bot acknowledges the request.
+Widgets in GUI command shells will only update the pure value of our context.
+We can atomically apply multiple updates, model checkpoints and resets and undo, etc..
+However, effects are still asynchronous, requiring the background bots to observe the changed context.
+Buttons should only edit the context, never have a hidden effect.
+However, we could simulate 'synchronous' effect buttons by disabling the button in our editor depending on the context state (such as awaiting a response).

 *Aside:* We can use a generic context model with a problem-specific view widget.
 This would allow a standard back-end process, and only specialize the front-ends.
 It would also simplify debugging, since one debugger widget could work for most applications.

 ## Forum Applications

 Assuming a reverse-lookup index, we can extend REPLs with branching.
-For each node like `myrepl-17`, we perform a reverse-lookup to discover a set of replies.
-These replies could be rendered as a massive tree, with progressive disclosure where needed.
-Instead of a singular 'head' we can maintain a set of 'tags' at nodes of interest in the tree.
-If bots participate, the forum can become a branching command shell.
+Given a REPL node like `myrepl-17`, we can perform a reverse-lookup to discover a set of associated 'replies'.
+These replies or their evaluated results could be rendered as a tree, like a forum.
+The tree could contain many associated tags instead of a single head.
+Like normal forums, we could easily support multiple users and bots, with requests and responses and background effort.

 I find this intriguing.
 To raise the level of discussion between humans, it seems useful to embed the evidence and statistics, graphs and graphics, and chains of reasoning that lead to a conclusion.
 By doing so, humans can review the subject and verify which arguments remain reasonable under the light of new or corrected evidence.
 Forums represented in Awelon's dictionary could serve this role very nicely.